Legendary NFL coach and broadcaster John Madden has died at age 85 - KTVZ

 Legendary football coach and broadcaster John Madden has died, the NFL said Tuesday night.

-Madden, 85, passed away unexpectedly on Tuesday morning, according to the league.
+Madden, 85, passed away unexpectedly in the morning, according to the league.

 “On behalf of the entire NFL family, we extend our condolences to Virginia, Mike, Joe and their families,” said NFL Commissioner Roger Goodell.
 “We all know him as the Hall of Fame coach of the Oakland Raiders and broadcaster who worked for every major network, but more than anything, he was a devoted husband, father and grandfather.